zevaverbach/transcript_interface_front_end/README.md

 This is an interactive transcript implemented in React.
+It takes in machine transcripts and will soon have functionality to present them to a human for correction.

-Currently, the media file and transcript are hardcoded, and the performance is a little sluggish.
+Currently, the media file and transcript sources are hardcoded, and the performance is a little sluggish.

 ## Installation